cyber-defence-campus/netgear_r6700v3_circled/docs/5_symbex.md

 [...]
 ```
 As can be seen in the excerpt above, [Morion](https://github.com/pdamian/morion) uses the specifier
 `$$` for referring to a **symbolic byte**.
-In case of the above example where a symbolic register
+In the above example, where a symbolic register and a
-and a symbolic memory location were defined, [Morion](https://github.com/pdamian/morion)'s debug
+symbolic memory location were defined, [Morion](https://github.com/pdamian/morion)'s debug output,
-output, while loading the trace file, would look like the following:
+while loading the trace file, would look like this:
 ```
 [...]
 [2023-11-30 12:47:37] [DEBG] 	r0=0x21ae0